-Axol Bioscience travel grant recipient, Marie Franquin attended Gordon Research Conference - Neurobiology of Brain Disorders 2016, which took place in Girona, Spain.
+Axol Bioscience Travel Grant recipient, Marie Franquin, attended the Gordon Research Conference - Neurobiology of Brain Disorders 2016, which took place in Girona, Spain.
 Marie is a PhD student at the Centre for Research in Neuroscience, McGill University, Canada.
-Her research focuses on the role of TNF alpha on synaptic plasticity defects in neurodegenerative diseases.
+Her research focuses on the role of TNF alpha on synaptic plasticity defects in neurodegenerative diseases using a mouse model and a human model of induced pluripotent stem cell derived (iPSC)-derived neurons and iPSC-derived astrocytes.
 Marie shares her experience of the conference where she presented her research.

 Our understanding of the central nervous system (CNS) has grown significantly in recent years.
 The advent of new technologies and products have enabled us to explore not only the molecular mechanisms involved in learning, development, memory formation, electrical conductivity and synaptic function but also the onset and deterioration of these systems in neurological disorders such as epilepsy, amyotrophic lateral sclerosis (ALS), Alzheimer’s, Huntington’s and Parkinson’s diseases as well as psychiatric conditions.